Skip to content

 Stage 2C - Slapdown Intake

 The Stage 2C Slapdown Intake is a subsystem with a static portion and a pivoting portion.
-An extra mate connector is added for the pivot on the master sketch, owned by the origin cube
+An extra mate connector is added for the pivot on the main layout sketch, owned by the origin cube

 Stage 2C - Slapdown Intake